-NetIQ iManager 2.7.7 includes new features and resolves several previous issues.
-You can upgrade to iManager 2.7.7 from iManager 2.7.6 or later, or perform a new installation. iManager 2.7.7 includes all fixes and features addressed in each iManager 2.7.6 Service Pack and Field Patches.
+NetIQ iManager 2.7.7 Patch 4 includes new features and resolves several previous issues.
+The installation program provides the ability to upgrade from iManager 2.7.7 or later to the latest version or perform a new installation.

 For a full list of all issues resolved in NetIQ iManager 2.7, including all patches and service packs, refer to TID 7010166, “History of Issues Resolved in NetIQ iManager 2.7”.